 Founder, CEO and Chairman

-Over 35 years, he has co-initiated, driven and managed through full development and/or full global commercialization startup companies in behavioral healthcare (Atentiv); in pediatric, adult and traveler’s vaccines (Connaught Labs -IPO -now Sanofi-Pasteur, and Virogenetics-acquired); in combinatorial chemistry for drug discovery (ArQule – IPO – Merck acquired); in clinical genomics (Ardais – sold); in drug-delivery for endometriosis and PCOD (Combinent); in HDL/CHD therapeutics (Cardium – sold); and ADHD diagnostics (BioBehavioral Diagnostics – sold).
+Mr. Gordon has a successful track record of identifying and bringing emerging medical and healthcare technologies into the clinic, industry and major market dominance.
+Over 30+ years, he has initiated, driven and managed through full development and/or full global commercialization seven startup companies in pediatric, adult and traveler’s vaccines (Connaught Labs -now Sanofi-Pasteur, and Virogenetics); in combinatorial chemistry for drug discovery (ArQule); in clinical genomics (Ardais); in drug-delivery for endometriosis (Combinent); in HDL/CHD therapeutics (Cardium); and in behavioral health/ADHD diagnostics (BioBehavioral Diagnostics).

-He began his career with Arthur Andersen & Co. and served as VP and CFO at Sterling Drug and General Manager at Glenbrook Labs.
-Eric holds business degrees from Syracuse University, the University of Pennsylvania, The Wharton School and is a CPA.
+He began his career with Arthur Andersen & Co. and served as VP and CFO at Sterling Drug.
+Eric holds business degrees from Syracuse University, the University of Pennsylvania, The Wharton School.

-Eric is a father of a child with severe ADHD, finding a safe and effective solution, has been a primary focus for over a decade.
+Eric is a father of a child with severe ADHD.
+Finding a safe and effective solution has been a primary focus for Eric for over a decade.